Connecticut Route 15: Berlin Turnpike

-Route 15 continues onto a four-lane divided surface highway concurrent with US 5, known as the Berlin Turnpike, running between Silver Lake to the west and Lamentation Mountain to the east.
+Route 15 continues onto a four-lane arterial road concurrent with US 5, known as the Berlin Turnpike, running between Silver Lake to the west and Lamentation Mountain to the east.
 Here, it passes along a commercial strip before passing areas of residence.
 The highway enters the town of Berlin and Hartford County, and briefly forms the western edge of Lamentation Mountain State Park, before heading back into commercial areas.
 An old alignment of the Berlin Turnpike, splits to the west, while US 5/Route 15 curve to their interchange with the Route 9 freeway and Route 372, in which all access besides the ramps from US 5/Route 15 to southbound Route 9 and from southbound Route 9 to US 5/Route 15 is made via Route 372.
 North of Route 9, the old alignment of the Berlin Turnpike rejoins the new road briefly, before splitting again, this time to the east.
 The highway crosses the Mattabesset River before intersecting the western terminus of Route 160.
 US 5/Route 15 passes rows of shopping centers, as it comes into the town of Newington, intersecting the southern terminus of Route 173, which heads north towards the town of West Hartford.
 The highway continues to its junction with the southern terminus of Route 176, which heads north towards the center of Newington.
 A park and ride lot is located in the northeastern corner of this intersection, with Griswoldville Avenue.
 From here, US 5/Route 15 passes the ConnDOT headquarters on the east, prior to reaching the intersections with Route 287.
 The highway leaves Newington at its interchange with Route 175, which heads west towards the center of town and east towards the town of Wethersfield.

 After the Route 175 interchange, US 5/Route 15 enters Wethersfield and passes more commercial areas before reaching the partial interchange with Route 314.
 The Berlin Turnpike splits and continues north-northeast along Route 314, narrowing to a two-lane undivided road, until it reaches the Hartford city line, continuing into that city as Maple Avenue.
-US 5/Route 15 exits onto a four-lane freeway that heads northeast towards I-91 as a limited-access outlet into Hartford.
+US 5/Route 15 exits onto a four-lane freeway that heads northeast towards I-91 as a controlled-access outlet into Hartford.